dmv7zero3/babes-club-website/AWS_Lambda_Functions/babes-website-dashboard-update-profile/README.md

 - **No logs?** Check IAM role for CloudWatch permissions, increase Lambda timeout.
 - **Profile not found?** Verify user exists in DynamoDB and authorizer passes `userId`.

+- **Frontend session not updating after email change?**
+  - Ensure you are handling the new response format and calling `updateSessionTokens`.
+  - See `frontend_integration_guide.ts.md` for reference implementation.

 ## ✅ Verification Checklist

 - [ ] Lambda code deployed